j0Shi82/shopify-partydawn/README.md

 Example of Shopify's [Dawn theme](https://github.com/Shopify/dawn) working with [Partytown](https://partytown.builder.io/).
 Example site is up at https://partydawn.myshopify.com (password: partydawn).

-Currently included in this repo are four different ways of how to integrate Partytown:
+Currently included in this repo are different ways of how to integrate Partytown:

 - GTM (through Shopify's Web Pixel)
 - Matomo (working without consent)